Weiherburg

 , konnte man nicht kommen.
 Ihre letzte Ruhe fand Philippine Welser nach ihrem Tod 1580 in der Silbernen Kapelle in der Innsbrucker Hofkirche.
 Gemeinsam mit ihren als Säugling verstorbenen Kindern und Ferdinand wurde sie dort begraben.
 Unterhalb des Schloss Ambras erinnert die Philippine-Welser-Straße an sie.

 Archduke Ferdinand II of Austria (1529 - 1595) is one of the most colourful figures in Tyrolean history.
-His father, Emperor Ferdinand I, gave his son an excellent education.
-He grew up at the Spanish court of his uncle Emperor Charles V. He spent part of his youth at the court in Innsbruck, which was also influenced by Spain at the time.
-The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+His father, Emperor Ferdinand I, gave him an excellent education.
+He grew up at the Spanish court of his uncle Emperor Charles V. The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+The young statesman was brought up entirely in the spirit of pious humanism.
+This was complemented by the customs of the Renaissance aristocracy.
 At a young age, he travelled through Italy and Burgundy and had become acquainted with a lifestyle at the wealthy courts there that had not yet established itself among the German aristocracy.
 Ferdinand was what today would be described as a globetrotter, a member of the educated elite or a cosmopolitan.
 He was considered intelligent, charming and artistic.
 Among his less eccentric contemporaries, Ferdinand enjoyed a reputation as an immoral and hedonistic libertine.
 Even during his lifetime, he was rumoured to have organised debauched and immoral orgies.

-Ferdinand had taken over the province of Tyrol as sovereign in turbulent times.
+Ferdinand took over the province of Tyrol as sovereign in turbulent times.
+He had already spent several years in Innsbruck in his youth.
 The mines in Schwaz began to become unprofitable due to the cheap silver from America.
-The flood of silver from the New World led to inflation.
-This did not stop him from maintaining an expensive court, while the cost of living rose for the poorer sections of the population.
-The Italian cities were style-defining in terms of culture, art and architecture.
-Ferdinand's Tyrolean court was in no way inferior to these cities.
-His masked balls and parades were legendary.
-Ferdinand had Innsbruck remodelled in the spirit of the Renaissance.
-In keeping with the trend of the time, he imitated the Italian aristocratic courts in Florence, Mantua, Ferrara and Milan.
+The flood of silver from the Habsburg possessions in New Spain on the other side of the Atlantic led to inflation.
+However, these financial problems did not stop Ferdinand from commissioning personal and public infrastructure.
+Innsbruck benefited enormously culturally from the fact that, after years without a sovereign ruler, it was now once again the centre of a ruler.
+The Italian cities of Florence, Venice and Milan were influential in terms of culture, art and architecture.
+Ferdinand's Tyrolean court was to be in no way inferior to them.
+Gone were the days when Germans were considered uncivilised in the more beautiful cities south of the Alps, barbaric or even as Pigs were labelled.
+To this end, he had Innsbruck remodelled in the spirit of the Renaissance.
+In keeping with the trend of the time, he imitated the Italian aristocratic courts.
 Court architect Giovanni Lucchese assisted him in this endeavour.
-Gone were the days when Germans in the more beautiful cities south of the Alps were regarded as uncivilised, barbaric or even as Pigs were labelled.

-But Ambras Castle was not the end of the story.
-To the west of the town, an archway is a reminder of the Tiergartena hunting ground for Ferdinand, including a summer house also designed by Lucchese.
+But Ambras Castle was not the end of Innsbruck's transformation.
+To the west of the city, an archway still reminds us of the Tiergartena hunting ground for Ferdinand, including a summer house also designed by Lucchese.
 In order for the prince to reach his weekend residence, a road was laid in the marshy Höttinger Au, which formed the basis for today's Kranebitter Allee.
 The Lusthaus was replaced in 1786 by what is now known as the Pulverturm The new building, which houses part of the sports science faculty of the University of Innsbruck, replaced the well-known building.
 The princely sport of hunting was followed in the former Lusthauswhich was the Powder Tower.
 In the city centre, he had the princely Comedihaus on today's Rennweg.
 In order to improve Innsbruck's drinking water supply, the Mühlauerbrücke bridge was built under Ferdinand to lay a water pipeline from the Mühlaubach stream into the city centre.
+The Jesuits, who had arrived in Innsbruck shortly before Ferdinand took office to make life difficult for troublesome reformers and church critics and to reorganise the education system, were given a new church in Silbergasse.

+His relationship life was eccentric for a member of the high aristocracy.
 Ferdinand's first "semi-wild marriage" was to the commoner Philippine Welser.
-The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all conventions of the time.
+The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all the conventions of the time.
 Their children were excluded from the succession due to the strict social order of the 16th century.
 After Philippine Welser died, Ferdinand married the devout Anna Caterina Gonzaga, a 16-year-old princess of Mantua, at the age of 53.
 However, it seems that the two did not feel much affection for each other, especially as Anna Caterina was a niece of Ferdinand.
 The Habsburgs were less squeamish about marriages between relatives than they were about the marriage of a nobleman to a commoner.
 However, he was also "only" able to father three daughters with her.
-Ferdinand found his final resting place in the Silver Chapel with his first wife.
+Ferdinand's final resting place was in the Silver Chapel with his first wife Philippine Welser.

 Maximilian I. und seine Zeit

-Maximilian zählt zu den bedeutendsten Persönlichkeiten der europäischen und der Innsbrucker Stadtgeschichte. Über Tirol soll der passionierte Jäger gesagt haben: "Tirol ist ein grober Bauernkittel, der aber gut wärmt."
-Er machte Innsbruck in seiner Regierungszeit zu einem der wichtigsten Zentren des Heiligen Römischen Reichs. „Wer immer sich im Leben kein Gedächtnis macht, der hat nach seinem Tod kein Gedächtnis und derselbe Mensch wird mit dem Glockenton vergessen.“ Maximilian was highly successful in actively countering this fear.
-Under him, propaganda, images and the media played an increasingly important role, partly due to the burgeoning printing press.
+Maximilian is one of the most important personalities in European and Innsbruck city history.
+He is said to have said about Tyrol: "Tirol ist ein grober Bauernkittel, der aber gut wärmt."
+Perhaps it was not only Innsbruck's location in the middle of the mountains that was a reason for his affection, Maximilian was a keen hunter.
+His father Friedrich III was born in Innsbruck in 1415.
+It certainly paid off for the city.
+During his reign, Maximilian turned Innsbruck into one of the most important centres of the Holy Roman Empire, changing its fortunes for good.
+"Wer immer sich im Leben kein Gedächtnis macht, der hat nach seinem Tod kein Gedächtnis und derselbe Mensch wird mit dem Glockenton vergessen.“ Maximilian actively and successfully countered this fear by erecting highly visible symbols of imperial power such as the Goldenen Dachl against.
+Propaganda, images and the media played an increasingly important role, partly due to the burgeoning printing press.
 Maximilian used art and culture to maintain his presence.
 For example, he kept an imperial choir, a music band that was mainly used for public appearances and receptions of international envoys.
 He had a veritable cult of personality organised around himself with coins, books, printed matter and paintings.

 For all the romanticism that this lover of courtly traditions and chivalry cultivated, he was a cool-headed power politician.
-Under him, political institutions such as the Imperial Diet, the Imperial Court of Justice and the Imperial Chamber Court were established, which strictly regulated the relationship between subjects, sovereigns and the monarchy.
-The laws passed centrally were implemented locally by the imperial districts.
-Salaried officials permeated the lives of individuals in a way that did not exist in the Middle Ages.
-Maximilian was unpopular with the Tyrolean peasants during his lifetime.
-In a veritable furore of new laws, he curtailed the peasants' rights to the commons.
+Under him, political institutions such as the Imperial Diet, the Imperial Court of Justice and the Imperial Chamber Court were established, which strictly regulated the relationship between subjects, sovereign and monarchy.
+Around 1500, Tyrol had around 300,000 inhabitants.
+More than 80% of the people worked in agriculture and lived for the most part from the yields of the farms.
+In a veritable furore of new laws, Maximilian curtailed the peasants' rights to the commons.
 Logging, hunting and fishing were placed under the control of the sovereign and were no longer common property.
 This had a negative impact on peasant self-sufficiency.
-Meat and fish, which had long been part of the diet in the Middle Ages, now became a luxury.
-It was around 1500 that hunters became poachers.
+Thanks to the new laws, hunters became poachers.
+Meat and fish had long been part of the diet in the Middle Ages, but now this indulgence became a luxury that could often only be obtained illegally.
+Maximilian was therefore unpopular with a large part of the population during his lifetime.

 Restrictions on self-sufficiency were joined by new taxes.
 It had always been customary for sovereigns to impose additional taxes on the population in the event of war.
 Maximilian's warfare differed from medieval conflicts.
 The auxiliary troops and their noble, chivalrous landlords were supplemented or completely replaced by mercenaries who knew how to use modern firearms.